Jane-Kuang/.github/profile/README.md

-# Welcome to XplainMind Laboratory 👋
+# Welcome to NextGen Laboratory 👋

-XplainMind is an innovative laboratory housed within the **Artificial Intelligence School** at **Wuhan University**.
+NextGen is an innovative laboratory housed within the **Artificial Intelligence School** at **Wuhan University**.
 Led by **Professor Qianqian Xie**, we are dedicated to pioneering research in **Artificial Intelligence (AI)** and fostering interdisciplinary innovation.

 ## 🙋‍♀️ About Us
-At XplainMind, we are a collective of passionate researchers committed to exploring, understanding, and pushing the boundaries of AI.
+At NextGen, we are a collective of passionate researchers committed to exploring, understanding, and pushing the boundaries of AI.
 By bridging **theory and application**, we strive to develop cutting-edge solutions to contemporary AI challenges.

 ## 🌈 How You Can Contribute
 We welcome contributions from students, researchers, and AI enthusiasts.
 There are multiple ways to engage with us: